12Acorns/magma-forge-client-setup/README.md

 Next, you need to click on a file called "run server sync.bat" and then right-click on it.
 A menu will pop up and you should click "edit."

 A window will pop up with some words in it.
-You need to copy a line of text that looks like this: "C:\Program Files\Java\jdk1.8.0_202\bin\java.exe" -jar serversync-4.1.0.jar.
+You need to copy a line of text that looks like this: C:\Program Files\Java\jdk1.8.0_202\bin\java.exe

 Then, you need to paste that line of text into your file explorer window.
 This will take you to a special folder on your computer.